CAIR Coalition’s Kathryn Doan Garners 2015 Jerrold Scoutt Prize

 “I went to law school with the specific intent to do public interest law.
 I had worked for a nonprofit before,” Doan said.
 “I just saw so many people coming who desperately needed attorneys, and I felt that the way I could be useful and helpful to folks was to become an attorney.
 And so I did.”

-The Scoutt Prize is named in honor of Jerrold Scoutt Jr., a founding partner at Zuckert, Scoutt & Rasenberger, LLP, who was committed to helping the poor get access to legal services.
-The D.C.
-Bar Foundation will present the Scoutt Prize on May 15 at the D.C.
-Bar’s Judicial Reception.
+The Scoutt Prize is named in honor of Jerrold Scoutt Jr., a founding partner at Zuckert, Scoutt & Rasenberger, LLP who was committed to helping the poor get access to legal services.
+The winner receives a stipend of $2,500, which is funded by the firm.